Dearest Reader, Let me take you on a little tour of high society in this most elegant of cities…

 Continue along Brock Street, which leads onwards and away from the Royal Crescent, lined with elegant Georgian townhouses.
 Along here and on Margaret’s Buildings, to the left, there are a few classy places to eat, drink and shop.
 Our walking tour continues onwards, though, up to and across the Circus, a truly grand circular parade of palatial buildings and one of Georgian Bath’s greatest showpieces.

 Follow the Circus around to the left – again there are some fine courtyard gardens to admire – and turn off onto Bennett Street.
 On your right is our next Bridgerton location: the Assembly Rooms.
 Our route leads to the right, across the pedestrian space in front of the building’s entrance.
 Public balls and assemblies were held here in Bath’s Georgian heyday; the building was bombed in the Second World War and subsequently rebuilt.
 The interior was used for ballroom scenes in Bridgerton; its Tea Room standing in for Lady Danbury’s ballroom in S1 Ep1, where Simon and Daphne first meet.
-You can tour the rooms (check in advance, currently closed due to Covid but may open before your visit), or even hire them for your own event.
-The Assembly Rooms also house the Fashion Museum, which has a fabulous collection of historic costume including clothes from the Regency era.
+You can tour the rooms (check the latest opening times in advance), or even hire them for your own event.
+Until October 2022, the Assembly Rooms also house the Fashion Museum, which has a fabulous collection of historic costume including clothes from the Regency era.

 Once you’ve passed the entrance to the Assembly Rooms you’ll emerge in Alfred Street, a handsome Georgian street rather spoiled by the number of parked cars.
 This featured in the very first moments of Bridgerton, in a scene-setting montage with extras strolling and carriages rolling along.